Skip advert

 • Anonymous styling

-The Mk3 Kia Sorento is large and spacious, and is one of the roomiest seven-seater SUVs on the market.
-Every model has four-wheel drive, so it’s also capable off-road, great for towing and generally stands up well to utilitarian tasks.
+The Kia Sorento is large and spacious, and is one of the roomiest seven-seater SUVs on sale.
+Every model comes with four-wheel drive as standard, so it’s also capable off-road, great for towing and generally stands up well to utilitarian tasks, despite its upmarket feel inside.

 Advertisement - Article continues below